Sciatica Treatment in Sheffield

 Pain that worsens when sitting, coughing, or bending

-Sciatica is an umbrella term for pain running down the back of the leg and is often linked to a slipped disc, spinal or disc degeneration, muscle tension, or posture problems.
+Sciatica is an umbrella term for pain running down the back of the leg and is often linked to disc herniation (often called a slipped disc), spinal degeneration, piriformis syndrome, muscle tension, or postural problems.

 How osteopathy helps sciatica